okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-access-policy/limit-scopes-clients-can-access/index.md

 title: Limit which scopes some clients can access
 ---

-Use the following steps to create a policy that limits which scopes that designated clients can access.
+Use the following steps to create a policy that limits which scopes that a designated client can access.

 ## Create the policy container